hannseman/homebridge-mi-hygrothermograph/README.md

 ## Installation
 Make sure your system matches the prerequisites.
 You need to have a C compiler and [Node.js](https://nodejs.org/) installed.

-[Noble](https://github.com/noble/noble) is BLE central module library for [Node.js](https://nodejs.org/) used to discover and read values from the hygrothermograph.
+[Noble](https://github.com/noble/noble) is BLE central module library for [Node.js](https://nodejs.org/) used to discover and read values from the sensor.

  These libraries and their dependencies are required by [Noble](https://www.npmjs.com/package/noble) package and provide access to the kernel Bluetooth subsystem.